Skip to main content

 2. Select the enterprise connection you want to enable Directory Sync for.

-3. Select the Directory Sync tab.
+3. Select the Directory sync tab.

 Connect your identity provider